-One of the most common physical changes that occur while you’re pregnant is seen in the breasts.
-From conception expectant mothers begin to notice breast tenderness, swelling of the breasts, stretch marks and darkened areolas.
-Your areolas are the skin around your nipples, and because of the increase in hormones during pregnancy, many women see this skin darken as the pregnancy continues.
-The color can begin changing as early as week 1 or week 2 and some women even experience Montgomery’s tubercles (tiny bumps on areolas) too.
-Hyper pigmentation (darkening of the skin) is also common in the external genitalia and anal regions during pregnancy.
+Some of the most common physical changes to occur during pregnancy are seen in the breasts.
+Soon after conception expectant mothers begin to notice breast tenderness, swelling of the breasts, stretch marks, and darkened areolas (the skin around the nipples).
+Because of the increase in hormones during pregnancy, many women see this skin continue to darken as their pregnancies progress.
+The color of your areolas may begin changing as early as the first or second week, and some women also find that their areolas grow larger in diameter, especially as the breasts begin to swell.
+The nipples may also grow in size or stand out more prominently.
+Darkening of the skin—known as hyper pigmentation—is also common in the external genitalia and around the anal region during pregnancy.

-The main culprit for the darkened areolas is the sex hormones.
+The main cause of darkened areolas is hormones.
 Progesterone and estrogen cause the body to produce more pigment.
-This is why many women see an even change, splotches and patches of darkened skin all over their body.
-These hormones are also the cause for the widening of the areolas, breast tenderness, breast swelling, leakage of colostrum and the other changes that happen to the breasts.
+This is why many women see splotches and patches of darkened skin all over their bodies.
+These hormones also cause widening of the areolas, breast tenderness, breast swelling, leakage of colostrum, and all the other changes that happen to the breasts.

 Treatment for Darkened Areolas

-Some medicated creams can be harmful and unsafe to use during pregnancy, so it’s important you speak with your health care provider before applying any type of cream or ointment to your breasts or other parts of your body to treat skin problems or changes.
+Some medicated creams can be unsafe to use during pregnancy, so it’s important that you consult your healthcare provider before applying any type of cream or ointment to your breasts or other parts of your body to treat skin problems or changes.